Low Liver Enzymes: what does it mean?

 The same cut-off levels for low liver enzymes differ from hospital to hospital.
 Some labs consider very low levels of liver enzymes normal (the lower normal range of liver enzymes is zero).

 So, there are no universal cut-off levels below which we say your liver enzymes are low.
-However, significantly low levels are considered with ALT are below 10 or 7.
+However, significantly low levels are considered, with ALT being below 10 or 7.

 Refer to the lower reference ranges provided by the laboratory or the hospital which performed the test.